mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/platform-services/platform-services-catalog/kudo-cassandra/index.md

 **Example**: Updating multiple parameters:

-To update multiple paramters at once, its recommended to submit the updated parameters via the KUDO CLI.
+To update multiple parameters at once, it is recommended to submit the updated parameters using the KUDO CLI.

 See [Available Parameters](#available-parameters) to get the full list of current parameters as a file.